What to Know About Alcohol Detox and Rehab Programmes

 SO what is detox?

-Detox alone isn’t a treatment programme but rather, the first step to getting better for those who are now dependant on alcohol.
+Detox alone isn’t a treatment programme but rather, the first step to getting better for those who are now dependent on alcohol.
 When a person with AUD suddenly stops drinking they will most likely develop withdrawal symptoms.
 This occurs within 24 hours but can occur from as little as 6 hours from the stoppage.
 It is also important to note that withdrawals may begin while alcohol is still present in the bloodstream.

 Ten of the most common withdrawal symptoms?